National Cocker Spaniel Championship Shows

 Results for each of the National Championship shows are listed on a separate pages.

-The next and 20th National Cocker Spaniel Championship Show will be hosted by the Cocker Spaniel Society of NSW in Sydney during May 2024.
+The next and 20th National Cocker Spaniel Championship Show will be hosted by the Cocker Spaniel Society of NSW in Sydney on 25 and 26 May 2024.

-List of host states: National Cocker Spaniel Championship Shows 1985 to present:
+List of host states: National Cocker Spaniel Championship Shows:

 2024 - New South Wales